-Lessons learned in debottlenecking a “dirty” triethylene glycol contactor at the ExxonMobil Upstream Research Company’s LaBarge Black Canyon Facility in Wyoming, highlight the results of work performed in progressive steps between 2001 and 2004.
+Lessons learned in debottlenecking a “dirty” triethylene glycol contactor at the ExxonMobil Upstream Research Company’s LaBarge Black Canyon Facility in Wyoming highlight the results of work performed between 2001 and 2004.

-The Savvy Separator Series: Introduction to CFD for Separator Design
+Savvy Separator: Introduction to CFD for Separator Design

 The main drivers for sizing gas scrubbers have been performance requirements, process conditions, and project specifications.
 However, optimizing cost, delivery times, and weight is not the same as improving scrubber performance.

-Sources and magnitude of shear, and the consequence on oil droplet size can have significant consequences for downstream separation equipment performance.
+The sources and magnitude of shear and the effects on oil droplet size can have significant consequences for downstream separation equipment performance.